 Machining Services – Working with PROTOTEK

-Deep capabilities in sheet metal and machining – design, machining, manufacturing, finishing, and even complex assemblies.
+Deep capabilities in commercial sheet metal and CNC machining – design, manufacturing, finishing, and even challenging assemblies.

 What do we do?